numannaeem/numannaeem/README.md

 #### few not-so-fun facts ⚡

 - I love playing and watching chess (although admittingly I'm not very good at it).
 Just hit me up if you ever wanna play a game.
-- My favourite football club is Bayern Munich ❤️ Not big on cricket, but I do enjoy the Indian Premier League.
+- My favourite football club is Bayern Munich ❤️
 - Dark is my all-time favourite TV series.
 If you're into sci-fi shows and haven't watched it yet, you're honestly missing out.
 - I listen to a lot of music, and my taste is very diverse.
 But if I had to pick a favourite artist, it would be [Eden](https://open.spotify.com/artist/1t20wYnTiAT0Bs7H1hv9Wt).